TonyAnciaux/enron_emails_clustering/README.md

   4. T: automated labelling
   5. G: how to encode the text parts of the data.
   6. G: implement usage of Trello

+# Bonus features

+1. deploy using docker and host the webapp online